unsunnysideup/fitfindr_project/README.md

 3. Build and test each tool individually before connecting them through your planning loop.

 Your implementation files go in this same directory.
 There's no required file structure for your agent code — organize it however makes sense for your design.

+---

+## AI USAGE
+1. I used Claude to help me implement search_listings() through my tools specs, architecture diagram, and to-do list from search_listings() comments.
+During testing, it was able to handle most cases but one where it was supposed to return [].
+I ended up changing the function to handle cases where parameters are similar to clothing keywords.

+2. I also used Claude to help me implement create_fit_card() through my tools specs, architecture diagram, and to-do list from search_listings() comments.
+I adjusted the temperature of LLM since I was getting identical responses during testing.